A carers' guide to getting out and about

-We asked carers in the Mobilise community what challenges they were facing, and more importantly what solutions they had found.
+So we asked carers in the Mobilise community what are some of the barriers to getting out and about, and more importantly what solutions they had found.

 "I find doing one or two things in a week to mark increased freedom helps, if it’s possible..."

-A few small step ideas from the community:
+A few small step ideas from the Mobilise community:

 A takeaway coffee on a park bench, maybe with a friend